ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

-The config.go file will contain the logic for decoding and storing the configuration struct.
+`config.go` file contain the logic for decoding and storing the configuration struct.
 It stores the application's configuration as a global variable.
 That way, any package that needs access can import the config package, and access the application's configuration variables.

-In this example, all of our config files contain the same variables, so we can define a single type, EnvironmentConfig, that contains fields and embedded structs corresponding to the yaml config file.
+In this example, all of our config files contain the same variables, so we can define a single type, `EnvironmentConfig`, that contains fields corresponding to the yaml config file.

 ```go
 package config